Ethan-Lacey/Ethan-Lacey/README.md

 Mohawk College Network Administration and Security Student

-  When not working on school work, I like to:
+  When not working on school work, I like to: \n
-      • Garden
+      • Garden \n
-      • Play Piano
+      • Play Piano \n
-      • Read
+      • Read \n
-      • Sketch/Draw
+      • Sketch/Draw \n